 C. Promote the discipline of personality and individual differences within Australia and the broader Australasian region.

-Secretary: Luke Smillie (University of Melbourne)
+President: Luke Smillie (University of Melbourne)

-If you have any queries or wish to get in touch with the committee or representatives, please contact us.
+If you have any queries or wish to get in touch with the executive committee or representatives, please contact us.

 In 2000 Patrick Heaven and Don Munro decided that personality and individual differences researchers, students and practitioners needed an Australian conference.
 The rest, as they say, is history.